binay302/FarewellBSH/index.md

 Thank you for referring me in B/S/H. it is Best company so far i have work with. it was really wonderful once again working together.
 Thank you for always be so supportive and wonderfull conversations over lunch.

 ### Matthias
 Thank you for being supportive and helping out whenever it was necessary. i remember in 2018/2010 when Bangalore team was specially new , you & Andrej were there to help new technical team in all every possible way.Thanks for that. it made the begining of journey wonderfull.
-Also thank you for being a PO who heard feedback, suggestions and then took actions to resolve it in every possible way,whirh made the rest of journey wonderful.
+Also thank you for being a PO who heard feedback, suggestions and then took actions to resolve it in every possible way,which made the rest of journey wonderful.

 ### Anish
 Thank you for always your mentorship and cool attitude towards for you team members.you are always approachable.